Days out - summer gardensPosted on: 04 May 2018 by 50connect editorial

 Here are our top picks for summer days out at some of the UK's most beautiful gardens and country houses.

-Now that the beast from the east has given way to summer sun and warm weather, take a look at our top picks of National Trust gardens to visit around the UK.
+There is an abundance of hiden away gardens, country houses and stately homes that are in beautiful bloom throughout the summer months, take a look at our top picks of National Trust gardens to visit.
 We've picked favourites from each region, so you'll never have too big a round trip.

 Escape the hustle and bustle of the city and soak up the sun in the peaceful surroundings of Saltram’s beautifully kept 18th-century gardens.
 Go for a relaxing stroll down quiet paths with secluded corners, and discover an abundance of exotic trees throughout the gardens.
 Why not join a friendly gardener-led tour to pick up some top tips and historical facts?
 Make sure you visit the orange grove – a perfect spot to soak up the sun and take in the sweet smells of fruit ripening on the trees.